truongbaan/Utility-python-library/API.md

 ## Document filter

+**Use an LLM or local model to evaluate and rank each document against the prompt**

 ```python
 from freeai_utils import DocumentFilter
 filter = DocumentFilter(path = "your_folder") #this will get all docx, pdf file in that folder and put them into documents